A worthy successor to the Samsung Gear Sport that boasts an attractive design and handy new features for the price.

 What is the Samsung Galaxy Watch Active?

-When a company releases an “active” watch or phone, you tend to expect something rugged or chunky.
-Samsung has turned this concept around with its Galaxy Watch Active.
+When a company releases an “active” watch or phone, we anticipate something that looks rugged or chunky.
+Samsung has turned this concept on its head with the Galaxy Watch Active.

-These are big losses, but the Samsung Galaxy Watch Active is still a successful, likeable wearable.
+We miss those physical features, but despite that the Samsung Galaxy Watch Active is still a successful, likeable wearable.

 Related: Samsung Galaxy Note 10